open-component-model/ocm/docs/reference/ocm_credential-handling.md

 by the provider type).

-The type <code>Credentials</code> can be used to inline credentials for in credential configuration objects to configure mappings of consumer identities to a credential set (see [ocm configfile](ocm_configfile.md)).
+The type <code>Credentials</code> can be used to inline credentials in credential configuration objects to configure mappings of consumer identities to a credential set (see [ocm configfile](ocm_configfile.md)).